Kashmir village along LoC hopes divided bridge will bridge the divide | Law-Order

 Civilians who have since then inadvertently wandered on to the other side have been repatriated as humanitarian gestures.
 A young boy from the other side had been repatriated on September 25, the last such repatriation from the Indian side, the source said.

 Tithwal village with a population is 1,270 is the second last village along the LoC, Simari being the last, and is located between the LoC and the AIOS (anti-inflitration obstacle system), a fencing layer of concertina wires.
+The village is located 82 km from Kupwara town.
+Tourists require permission from the civil administration to visit the village.
 Ajaz Ahmad, member of a committee that is working to rebuild an old temple dedicated to goddess Sharada in Tithwal village, appealed to both the Indian and Pakistani governments to allow opening of the Tithwal crossing point so that pilgrims can easily go to the ancient Sharada Peeth located in PoK after reaching the Tithwal temple.

 Signs of patriotism are obvious around the bridge with a huge tricolour hoisted on a towering flagpole and a small wooden gate near the river, which leads to the bridge, painted in a tricolour theme with 'Mera Desh Mahan' inscribed on both sides of it, but signs of hope for achieving lasting peace are also there.
 Near the bridge there is also a 'Sarva Dharm Sthal' and an open gate -- barely a few metres from the iron gate that leads to the Tithwal bridge -- carries an inscription on top that reads ''Bridging the Divide for Peace and Prosperity Tithwal''.